Enhancing Interpretability and Interactivity in Robot Manipulation: A Neurosymbolic Approach

 \section{Dataset Details}

-We present the synthetic dataset generation pipeline in Fig.~\ref{fig:datagen}.
+We present the synthetic dataset generation pipeline in Fig.~\ref{fig:Fig10}.
 It is noted that this dataset also includes REF / Grasping tasks by rephrasing referring expressions as questions with the location of the target object as the final answer.
-The detailed object and concept catalogue included in both versions of our dataset is given in Table~\ref{tab:hotsObjects}, while the vocabulary used to represent the concepts, as well as the held-out vocabulary for the generalization-test split is given in Table~\ref{tab:gen-vocab}.
-The task templates used to generate text-program data are presented in Table~\ref{tab:templates}.
+A comparison of different statistics / features of SynHOTS with other popular VQA/EQA datasets are given in Table~\ref{tab:Tab10}.
+The detailed object and concept catalogue included in both versions of our dataset is given in Table~\ref{tab:Tab11}, while the vocabulary used to represent the concepts, as well as the held-out vocabulary for the generalization-test split is given in Table~\ref{tab:Tab12}.
+The task templates used to generate text-program data are presented in Table~\ref{tab:Tab13}.